djnavarro/manuscripts/README.md

-# manuscripts
+# Manuscripts

-- repository with manuscript versions of my papers
+This repository contains `manuscript` versions of my papers, `source` code used to generate them, and cached copies of the relevant journal `policies`.